Padel stance for tennis players: open, closed, and why it's different

 Should I use an open or closed stance in padel?

-Open stance is the default for most padel situations.
+Open stance (chest roughly 30–45° to the net) is the correct default for most padel situations.
 It's faster to set and faster to recover from.
-Closed stance appears on specific shots — usually hard low forehands at the back glass — but it's the exception, not the rule.
-If you're coming from tennis where closed is your baseline, deliberately train the open stance first.
+Closed stance (fully side-on) appears on specific shots — usually hard low forehands at the back glass where you need maximum hip rotation — but it's the deliberate exception, not the baseline.
+If you're coming from tennis where closed is your muscle memory, train the open stance consciously for the first few months.

 Why does my tennis stance feel wrong on a padel court?

 Because padel's constraints are different.
 The court is smaller, recovery time is shorter, and the walls add angles that don't exist in tennis.
 A closed stance that worked fine on a tennis baseline costs you recovery time in padel.
-The stance that feels wrong is probably the one you're holding too long after contact.
+The stance that feels wrong is probably the one you're holding too long after contact — in padel, you need to open and reset almost immediately after each shot.

 What is the split-step in padel?